TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/lw001-bg-pro/_index.md

 ## Turning on the device

-To access the provisioning information (the **JoinEUI/AppEUI**, **DevEUI** and **AppKey**) we will need to turn on the device first and connect to it.
-Before continuing make sure to download the **MKLoRa** app on the Play Store or the App Store.
+To access the provisioning information (the **JoinEUI/AppEUI**, **DevEUI** and **AppKey**) you need to turn on the device first and connect to it.
+Before continuing make sure to download the **MKLoRa** app on the [Play Store](https://play.google.com/store/apps/details?id=com.moko.mklora) or the [App Store](https://apps.apple.com/us/app/mklora/id1562806152).

-To turn on the device, **approach the hall sensor area with a magnet and quickly move it away 3 times.**
+To turn on the device, **approach the Hall sensor area with a magnet and quickly move it away 3 times.**
-When the power indicator lights up **solid green for 3 seconds**, the device will have turned on.
-Use the illustration for guidance:
+When the power indicator lights up **solid green for 3 seconds**, the device is turned on.
+The image below illustrates this process.

 {{< figure src="lw001-bg-pro-turn-on.jpg" alt="Turning on the LW001-BG Pro" class="plain">}}